Gaining agility in volatile global markets is more than just high drama . . . it's usually about big challenges with high risk.

 Many HR and C-suite executives have had difficulty grasping global changes and the use of on-demand workers/talent and the impact this process model can have on business success.
 With a COVID19 stay at home protective protocol, millions of workers and their employers are experiencing remote working from home.
 This revelation will change the opportunities to work from home as more than an option.

+While Uber and Lyft generate steady news of growth and revenues, the segment also gets the most scrutiny for misclassification facing much legal and regulatory expense.
+Many initiatives in self driving vehicles will change this landscape as it will in the trucking industry during the next wave of technology implementations.
 TIP: As a giger, it is very hard to "make a living" as an Uber driver, but it can help to be available when you are in between gigs.

+According to recent data secured by Freelancers Union, the U.S. has about 53 million independent or solo workers which was divided into 5 categories based on the definitions in the far right column.
+That population is expected to double over the next decade.
 TIP: If you are an IC which category(s) do you fit into?
 Does it match with your abilities and capabilities?
 If an employer, you can use this chart as a baseline for mobilizing future revolving teams of full time and IC workers .

 Our mission is to bring clarity and definition to the value of the blended workforce and why/how the gig economy will march forward with or without our adjusting to it.
 You may not read it here first, but for comprehension and connecting the dots to work for you is what we hope you will find here.